 During an emergency, highly skilled Information Management Officers (IMOs) are called upon to help organizations improve the quality, timeliness, use, and sharing of critical humanitarian response data.

-To address this need, iMMAP maintains a roster of rapidly deployable information management experts who provide surge capacity support in emergency operations through the Stand-By Partnership Programme (SBPP).
+To address this need, iMMAP maintains a roster of rapidly deployable information management experts who provide surge capacity support in emergency operations through the Standby Partnership.

 Naomi has been embedded within the Global Health Cluster in Geneva as an IMO focusing on the Public Health Information Services since January 2019.
 “Within my daily work in Geneva, I support colleagues at Country level with both capacity building missions and surge as required in the event of an emergency response,”